BiancaTaisePommerening/Pewlett-Hackard-Analysis/README.md

 ### Total Amount of Employees Eligible for Mentorship Program by Title

 - Below we can see the amount of eligible employee split by their titles.
 Staff and Senior Engineer are the ones with highest amount of potential substitutes.
-The table was obtained by applying the COUNT method and the GROUP BY method on the title column, using the total amount of eligible employees for the mentorship program as the reference.
+The table was obtained by applying the COUNT  and GROUP BY methods on the title column, using the total amount of eligible employees for the mentorship program as the reference.

 This data can also be found on the Data folder as Pewlett-Hackard-Analysis/Data/mentor_elig_by_title.csv